Teams, tales and tips – a guide to the local game

 So Ker cast his net wide around the lower reaches of football’s food chain over the pond, seeking long-established clubs with significant loyal followings despite decades of failure.
 Wide catchment area and traditional ground preferred.
 He hit upon Wrexham.

-Regular winners of the Welsh Cup, the Red Dragons ditched blue for their signature colour shortly before World War II.
-By then, the Welsh national team was attracting better crowds to Cardiff’s Ninian Park, although the Racecourse Ground, remains the most popular venue in the all-time table.
+By then, the Welsh national team was attracting better crowds to Cardiff’s Ninian Park, although the Racecourse Ground remains the most popular venue in the all-time table.

-Before Hollywood came knocking, Wrexham’s golden age came in the 1970s, when they were promoted to the Second Division for the first time and qualifying for Europe through the Welsh Cup.
+Before Hollywood came knocking, Wrexham AFC’s own golden age came in the 1970s, when they were promoted to the Second Division for the first time and qualified for Europe through the Welsh Cup.
 Not only did big names come to the Racecourse Ground – Anderlecht, Hajduk Split, Porto – some left with a bloody nose.

 The Racecourse Ground wouldn’t see scenes like it for a very long time.
-Some 30 years later, thinking of suitable clubs to fit the bill for his Hollywood mentor, Humphrey Ker was casting around in his football memory when that Mickey Thomas goal appeared.
-It prompted the question, as it once did to everyone unaware of the club’s demise, of wondering whither Wrexham?
+Some 30 years later, thinking of suitable clubs to fit the bill for his Hollywood mentor, Humphrey Ker magicked up that Mickey Thomas goal in his football memory to ask himself the question, ‘I wonder how Wrexham are these days?’
+A more underachieving underdog he could not have found.

 Within a few weeks, Wrexham had new owners.
 With Wrexham suggested, Rob McElhenney knew he needed a major sponsor to help him lift the club back into The 92 – instead of Aviation American Gin, part-owned by his Canadian friend Ryan Reynolds of Deadpool fame, he got a partner just as gung-ho as he was.